davidhavlin/query_signals/lib/testquery/README.md

 - Prefetching
 - Loading/error states
 - Persistent cache
+- Infinite queries (pagination)
+- Transformers for clean data transformation
+- Auto-disposal with mixins
+- Hydration to eliminate loading flicker

 🚧 **Not implemented yet:**
-- Infinite queries (pagination)
-- Dependent queries
+- Dependent queries (queries that depend on other query results)
-- Retry logic
+- Retry logic (automatic retry on failure)
-- Network status detection
+- Network status detection (pause queries when offline)
+- Request deduplication (prevent duplicate simultaneous requests)

 Want these features?
 They can be added following the same patterns!